dcmartin/hassio-addons/sdr2msghub/README.md

 ### Install Open Horizon (OPTIONAL)

-To install on Ubuntu and most Debian LINUX systems, run the following as root from the command line:
+To install on Ubuntu and most Debian LINUX systems, a [script][hzn-setup] run as root from the command line will install the appropriate packages on your LINUX machine or VM:

 `wget - ibm.biz/horizon-setup | bash`